mighty-gerbils/gerbil/doc/reference/misc.md

 and receiving data between producers and consumers, implicitly locking when reading from or writing to the channel.
-Chaining multiple channels, one after another, allows building computation pipelines with ease. *n* specifies how many element the channel buffer is allowed to hold before blocking, with `#f` never blocking at all.
+Chaining multiple channels, one after another, allows building computation pipelines with ease. *n* specifies how many elements the channel buffer is allowed to hold before blocking, with `#f` never blocking at all.

 :: tip Examples: